KenKundert/emborg/doc/configuring.rst

 Configuring
 ===========

-Settings file go in ~/.config/emborg.
+Settings files go in ~/.config/emborg.
 You need a shared settings file and then one file for each backup configuration you need.
-Except for :ref:`configurations` and :ref:`default_configuration` any setting may be place in the shared file or the repository specific file.
+Except for :ref:`configurations` and :ref:`default_configuration` any setting may be placed in either the shared file or the configuration specific file.
 If a setting is found in both files, the version in the configuration specific file dominates.

 You can get a complete list of available configuration settings by running::